-5.2.
+6.2.
 Transport layer

-5.2.1.
+6.2.1.
 Traffic Management when sharing network resources

-When network resources are shared, a special care has to be put on the management of the traffic at upper layers.
+When network resources are shared (as e.g. in the networks explained in Section 4.4), special care has to be taken with the management of the traffic at upper layers.
 From a crowdshared perspective, and considering just regular TCP connections during the critical sharing time, the Access Point offering the service is likely to be the bottleneck of the connection.
 This is the main concern of sharers, having several implications.
-There should be an adequate Active Queue Management (AQM) mechanism that implements a Lower-than-best-effort (LBE) [RFC6297] policy for the user and protects the sharer.
-Achieving LBE behavior requires the appropriate tuning of the well known mechanisms such as Explicit Congestion Notification (ECN) [RFC3168], or Random Early Detection (RED) [RFC2309], or other more recent AOM mechanisms such as Controlled Delay (CoDel) and [I-D.ietf-aqm-codel] PIE (Proportional Integral controller Enhanced) [I-D.ietf-aqm-pie] that aid on keeping low latency.
+There should be an adequate Active Queue Management (AQM) mechanism that implements a Lower-than-besteffort (LBE) [RFC6297] policy for the user and protects the sharer.
+Achieving LBE behavior requires the appropriate tuning of the well known mechanisms such as Explicit Congestion Notification (ECN) [RFC3168], or Random Early Detection (RED) [RFC2309], or other more recent AQM mechanisms such as Controlled Delay (CoDel) and [I-D.ietf-aqm-codel] PIE (Proportional Integral controller Enhanced) [I-D.ietf-aqm-pie] that aid low latency.